kcrary/istari/docs/type-theory.md

 invariant that is useful in induction arguments.

 Under pointwise functionality, we require that `s(A) = s''(A) : type`
-for any `s''` that is equivalent to `s` (again, at the context obtained by truncating `G` immediately before `x`'s binding).
-Thus, we require that `A` be functional not over *all pairs* of equivalent substitutions, but merely over substitutions that are equivalent to the one under consideration.
-(Again, one can prove that one can drop the functionality requirement from this latter equivalence without changing anything.)
+for any `s''` that is similar to `s` (again, at the context obtained by truncating `G` immediately before `x`'s binding).
+Thus, we require that `A` be functional not over *all pairs* of equivalent substitutions, but merely over substitutions that are similar to the one under consideration.

 There are various ramifications to pointwise functionality, but the most important pertains to induction.
 Consider a proposed rule for